serokell/blog-posts/Haskell Parser Combinators/article.md

 #### S-expressions: The elegant way

 The first thing you should do is import the appropriate lexing module.
+Megaparsec recommends to import this module qualified.

 ```hs
 import qualified Text.Megaparsec.Char.Lexer as L